 Our first chemogenomic set contained 367 small molecule kinase inhibitors that were previously published by chemists at GSK.
 The set was named the Published Kinase Inhibitor Set (PKIS).
 It was carefully selected to maximize chemical and biological diversity of the inhibitors.
 Broad profiling at NanoSyn and the SGC Oxford showed that PKIS had activity across over 150 human kinases.
 PKIS was made available to the scientific community as a resource to study kinase biology and to uncover potential new targets for drug discovery.
 To date over 50 peer-reviewed papers have been published that report on the use of PKIS in the biomedical research.

 Building on this success, a second chemogenomics set of kinase inhibitors from GSK, Takeda, and Pfizer was assembled as PKIS2.
 This set contained 645 inhibitors and included many additional chemotypes that were not represented in the original set.
 PKIS2 was profiled using the DiscoverX KINOMEscan affinity capture technology and shown to index 250 human kinases.
 PKIS2 was also made widely available to the scientific community.
 Feedback from scientists who received PKIS or PKIS2 was collected in a survey that the showed the value of these chemogenomic sets as tools to uncover new kinase biology.

-KCGS has been designed to replace PKIS and PKIS2, supplies of which have been depleted.
-KCGS has improved coverage of the human kinome and contains no promiscuous compounds, thereby facilitating the annotation of phenotypic data and hypothesis generation.
+Detailed analysis of the activity profiles of PKIS and PKIS2 has allowed the design of a new Kinase Chemogenomic Set (KCGS) with improved coverage of the human kinome.
+Importantly, KCGS contains only potent narrow spectrum kinase inhibitors thereby facilitating the annotation of phenotypic data and hypothesis generation.
 KCGS is now available from the SGC.